Ron Harper

 Ronald Harper Sr. (born January 20, 1964) is an American former professional basketball player.
 He played for four teams in the National Basketball Association (NBA) between 1986 and 2001 and is a five-time NBA champion.
+His sons Dylan Harper and Ron Harper Jr. both currently play in the NBA.

 Early life

 Ronald Harper Sr. was born on January 20, 1964, in Dayton, Ohio.
-Harper was the youngest of six children raised in a single-parent household by their mother.
-She worked several jobs to support the family, including as a school teacher and on an assembly line at a General Motors plant.
+Harper was the youngest of six children.

 In high school, he first attended Belmont High School in Dayton, but was cut from the freshman team and didn't play as a sophomore.
 He later transferred to Kiser High School in Dayton and as a senior averaged 20.5 points, 13.4 rebounds, five assists, five steals and six blocked shots and was named first-team All-Ohio.
 He graduated from Kiser in 1982.

 The Kiser High School facility is now an elementary school.
 In 2006, Harper attended a ceremony at which the school's gymnasium was named for him.